Rutatu/cds-language_Self_assigned_project/README.md

-# Text Classification Using CNN and Pre-trained Glove Word Embeddings: Emotion classification
+# Text Classification Using CNN and Pre-trained Glove Word Embeddings: tweets classification based on emotions

 ## About the script

 This assignment is a self-assigned project.
-For this assignment I have chosen to train a Logistic Regression (LR) model and CNN model with pre-trained ```Glove Word Embeddings``` for a text classification task -  classifying tweets based on 4 emotions: joy, sadness, anger and fear.
+For this assignment I have chosen to train a Logistic Regression (LR) model and a Convolutional Neural Network (CNN) model with pre-trained ```Glove Word Embeddings``` for a text classification task -  classifying tweets based on 4 emotions: joy, sadness, anger and fear.
 Such task might be useful for multiple purposes.
-We live in the world where emotional and mental health issues become a big concern.
+We live in the world where emotional and mental health issues became a big concern.
 Classifying emotions might be just a first step to test whether, for instance, we can develop clever methods to detect early signs of depression in social media posts or other digitally produced content.

-The script trains a Logistic Regression (LR) model on tweets to establish a baseline model performance, it outputs a classification report and a confusion matrix, prints out results to the terminal.
+The script trains a LR model on tweets to establish a baseline model performance, it outputs a classification report and a confusion matrix, prints out results to the terminal.
 Then, it trains a deep learning CNN model using pre-trained ```Glove Word Embeddings``` and outputs classification report anf performance graph, prints out performance results to the terminal.

 ## Methods